TheVirtuoid/fwjs-deck/README.md

 ## Classes

-As time goes on, more 'Card' classes will be added to this repository.
+As time goes on, more 'Deck' classes will be added to this repository.
 These directions will be updated as they are added.

 ## Github